Manjiri-here/Linux/Linux commands.md

 $ ln linux/demo/file1 hardlink_file1       # This command creates hardlink
   Now even if you delete source file the link will not be deleted.

+---

+cut:remove sections from each line of files

 % cut -b 1-2 hardlink_file1      # this cuts bytes(that is why -b flag) 1-2 or 1-4 and prints it.

 % echo "hello there" | tee hello.txt      # Tee prints as something on screen as well puts in into a file, in case file does not exist it also creates the file.